Android-for-Python/Android-for-Python-Users/README.md

 An Android version independent Python api for shared storage is implemented in the package [androidstorage4kivy](https://github.com/Android-for-Python/androidstorage4kivy).

-The usage model is, files can be copies to, copied from, and deleted from shared storage.
+This package is an abstraction of the MediaStore api.
+The abstraction is *copy or delete*, so *files can be copies to, copied from, and deleted from shared storage*.
+The MediaStore api, and content uris are thus hidden.
 For more details see the SharedStorage class documentation.

 Example usage is in [shared_storage_example](https://github.com/Android-for-Python/shared_storage_example).
 The example also demonstrates using the Android file Chooser, using the SharedStorage4Kivy Chooser class.